We work with more than 300 partners to bring you better travel deals

 The cheapest day to fly to Portland is usually Thursday.
 At the moment, Sunday is the most expensive.

-To get the best value, try booking a flight in the afternoon when visiting Portland.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the morning when visiting Portland.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 When is the best time to fly